pokt-network/pnp-aion/README.md

 ```

 ## Submitting requests to a Pocket Node using this plugin
-Before diving into the specifications on how to submit requests to the Ethereum network with this plugin, please review the Pocket Node Client Developer documentation found [here](https://github.com/pokt-network/pocket-node/blob/master/CLIENT_DEVELOPERS.md).
+Before diving into the specifications on how to submit requests to the AION network with this plugin, please review the Pocket Node Client Developer documentation found [here](https://github.com/pokt-network/pocket-node/blob/master/CLIENT_DEVELOPERS.md).

 ### Submitting transactions
 Transactions must be signed with the account private key and submitted in the `serialized_tx` param of the `/transactions` endpoint.
 The `tx_metadata` param can be left blank.